fossasia/susi_skill_data/models/general/README_skill_categories.md

 In each of the containing skill category subdirectories you find paths for a language in ISO 639-2 code.
 Each of those language subdirectories can contain a skill.
 A skill is a file with a set of intents.

+## Art and Beauty
+"You can create art and beauty on a computer."
+(Hackerethics, https://www.ccc.de/en/hackerethics)

 ## Business and Finance
 Skills which helps to manage buisness and finances.
 This may contain skills related to stock market updates, financial data for the cryptocurrencies.